Dofetilide (By mouth)

 How to Use This Medicine

-- Your doctor will start you on this medicine in the hospital in order to check your heart rhythm and find the right dose for you.
-You will need to stay in the hospital a minimum of 3 days so the doctor can monitor your progress.
+- Your doctor will start you on this medicine while you are in the hospital so your heart rhythm can be monitored.
+You will need to stay in the hospital for at least 3 days so the doctor can check your progress.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.